 After appearing on HGTV and in major newspapers and decorating magazines across the US and Canada, I started getting emails from hundreds of women who had taken home staging courses and hadn’t figured out how to make a living.

-That’s when I realized, no one else was teaching the business of home staging and the Staging Diva Home Staging Business Training Program was born in 2005.
+That’s when I realized, no one else was teaching the business of home staging, and the Staging Diva Home Staging Business Training Program was born in 2005.
 I’m proud that I’ve now trained over 10,000 creative women in 23 countries on how to earn a living from their own talents.
 I give them a comprehensive business model and template to follow, so they can save time and start earning money from home staging and redesign faster and with less effort.

 I have lived in 4 different cities, raised a child on my own, and supported myself from a home office during all that time.
 My latest hobby is Stand Up Comedy, and I’ve performed for crowds as large as 350 people.

-Do you have any special training?
+Do you have any specialized training?

 I have a BA in Communications and an MBA in Marketing.
 I have no interior design or decorating training.
 But I’ve been decorating since I was a little girl.
 First, by creating my own Barbie house and all the furniture, later with my own bedroom, and beginning in my late 20s with ugly homes, I would buy, decorate, and flip.
 I decorated 6 of my own homes, so that they would sell fast and for more money, even before I knew this was called home staging.